philekiert/console-toolkit/README.md

 - RevertConsoleColours() reapplies all original colour values.
 Should usually be called before exit.
 - GotoXY(x, y) sets the cursor position.

-Everything else should be relatively self explanitory.
+Everything else should be relatively self-explanatory.
 ___
 ### Standard Colour scheme